mje-nz/natnet-sdk-mirror/Readme.md

 ## Changelog

+__3.0.1__ _(November 7, 2017)_

+* Cleaned up the SampleClient by removing OtherMarkers sample and refactoring some other code.
+* Updated the PDF user guide.
+* Updated the PacketClient to show correct marker id decoding and marker params usage.
+* Updated samples projects to Visual Studio 2015.
+* Fix for unavailable transmission latency when connecting to Motive via Unicast.
+* Fix for Packet Client showing all markers as unidentified and fix logic in OtherMarker list.
+* Fix for streaming skeletons as rigid bodies setting crashing the SampleClient3D when enabled.
+* Fix for issue with getting data descriptions from a take with markersets.

 __3.0.0__ _(September 8, 2017)_

 * Added support for streaming of analog data such as NIDAQ data from Motive.